 - A valid passport must be kept: If the valid visa is in the old passport, the student must travel with both passports or have the visa transferred.
 The passport must be valid for at least six months beyond the period of stay in the United States. - Know the regulations on working in the U.S.: International students are able to work for up to 20 hours per week on campus during the academic term but must obtain permission from the International Student Office (ISO) before they can begin working.
 Working off-campus without authorization is a serious violation of visa status.

-4. Who Should R l Read This Policy

 Students

 Vice President of Administrative Affairs

 Registrar's Office

 Admission's Office

 Provost, Department Chairs, and Academic Advisors

 International Student Office

-5. Related Do cuments and References

 None

-6. History

-٠. Revision Date: 05/20/2019

-Policy Title: Request for Reduced Course Load for F-1/J-1 Status International Students Policy
+Policy Title: Request for Reduced Course Load for F-1/J-1

+International Students Policy